Student expectations

 Registration

-1. Email dorpropertytaxeducation@dor.wa.gov to cancel a registration.
-Provide a reason why.
+3. Email dorpropertytaxeducation@dor.wa.gov to cancel a registration.
+Please provide a reason.

 Course materials

-1. If hardcopy course materials are not provided, access them online and/or print yourself a copy.
+1. Course materials are provided online for you to access and/or print yourself a copy.

 Before class

-1. Fulfill prerequisites, as outlined in the course announcement.
+1. Fulfill prerequisites as described in the course announcement.

-1. Bring requested items, as outlined in the course announcement.
+2. Gather requested items as outlined in the course announcement.

 1. Create a free MS Teams account, if you do not already have one.